mattbeattie/Crossplatform-Ballot-Marking-Device/README.md

 When merging, the "squash and merge" strategy is used, which ensures all commits in the feature branch have been squashed to a single commit.
 This keeps the main branch's commit logs clean and readable.

 For guidance on what to do if the quality checks fail, see the [corresponding section in the Quality Checks](./QUALITY_CHECKS.md#what-to-do-when-your-pr-shows-a-failing-status-check) page.

-## Todos

-- Figure out why some EDFs fail to load

-### Immediate next steps

-- Figure out how multiple candidates on a single ballot measure for a candidate-type contest should be handled, and update logic accordingly
-- Figure out what the CVR model should look like for candidate-type contests, and implement accordingly
-- Figure out how ballot measures should be handled, and implement accordingly
-- Figure out how write-ins should work (are these for candidate-type contests only?), and implement accordingly
-- Figure out what the application should do upon "casting vote" (other than generating the CVR)

-### Things which were always an issue

-- Add documentation for how to handle native builds
-- Update compromised packages per GitHub's recommendations
-- Add tests for everything

-### Bugs that that were fixed as part of the re-write

-- Vote review modal now has a title bar
-- A help modal now exists with some boilerplate text
-- Uses properly translated text instead of keys wherever possible